Exponents and logarithms

 Each row shows the same property in exponential and logarithmic forms.

 Let X=bxX = b^x, Y=byY = b^y.
-For b>0b > 0:
+For b>0,b1b > 0,\, b \neq 1:

-bx=Xb^x = X x=logbXx = \log_bX
+bx=Xb^x = Xx=logbXx = \log_bX

-b0=1b^0 = 1 logb(1)=0\log_b(1) = 0
+b0=1b^0 = 1logb(1)=0\log_b(1) = 0

-blogbx=x\displaystyle b^{\log_bx} = x logb(bx)=x\log_b(b^x) = x
+blogbx=x\displaystyle b^{\log_bx} = xlogb(bx)=x\log_b(b^x) = x

-bxby=bx+yb^x b^y=b^{x+y} logbX+logbY=logb(XY)\displaystyle \log_b{X} + \log_bY=\log_b(XY)
+bxby=bx+yb^x b^y=b^{x+y}logbX+logbY=logb(XY)\displaystyle \log_b{X} + \log_bY=\log_b(XY)

 b1n=bn\displaystyle b^{\frac1n} = \sqrt[n]{b}

-bx=1bx\displaystyle b^{-x} = \frac{1}{b^x} logb(1X)=logb(X)\displaystyle \log_b\left(\frac{1}X\right) = -\log_b(X)
+bx=1bx\displaystyle b^{-x} = \frac{1}{b^x}logb(1X)=logb(X)\displaystyle \log_b\left(\frac{1}X\right) = -\log_b(X)

-(bx)y=bxy=Z(b^x)^y = b^{xy} = Z logbXy=ylogbXlogXZ=logbZlogbXlogbxZ=1xlogbZ\displaystyle \log_b{X^y} = y\log_bX \\ \log_X Z = \frac{\log_bZ}{\log_bX} \\ \log_{b^x}Z =\frac1{x}\log_b{Z}
+(bx)y=bxy=Z(b^x)^y = b^{xy} = ZlogbXy=ylogbXlogXZ=logbZlogbXlogbxZ=1xlogbZ\displaystyle \log_b{X^y} = y\log_bX \\ \log_X Z = \frac{\log_bZ}{\log_bX} \\ \log_{b^x}Z =\frac1{x}\log_b{Z}

 These properties does not assume any relationships between the variables, rather they are used this way to help highlight the connections between the exponential and the equivalent logarithmic forms.
+It may help with understanding if you prove the logarithmic properties using the exponential properties, or vice versa.

 Strategies